Nader Talebzadeh: Early life

 Talebzadeh was born in 1953 or 1954 in Tehran.
 His father, Mansour Talebzadeh Ordoubadi, was a general officer serving in the Imperial Iranian Army.
 Several sources claimed that his father was instrumental in the 1953 Iranian coup d'état, overthrowing Mohammad Mosaddegh, a claim which Talebzadeh always denied during his lifetime.
 Talebzadeh himself told Iranian news sources that his mother was Seyyedeh Vahideh Amir Molouk Sharafi, a descendant of Ayatollah Sharafolaali Isfahani.
 At the funeral for Nasser Talebzadeh (also known as Noah McKay), Nader Talebzadeh's mother was listed as Marie Ordoubadi.
-The couple had two other children.
+Catherine Perez-Shakdam which is known as high level spy in iran work with him in iranian government news agencies, after his death claimed in timesofisrael that his mother was jew so according Halakha he was jew The couple had two other children.
 Talebzadeh's brother, Nasser Ordoubadi a.k.a.
 Noah A. McKay, was a medical doctor.
 His sister, Nini Ordoubadi lives in East Meredith, New York with her husband Anthony Chase, and owns a tea shop named Tay Tea.

 Talebzadeh immigrated to the United States in 1970 and lived in the state of Virginia.
 Talebzadeh told the Los Angeles Times in 2008 that he studied at the American University.
 Afterwards, he studied cinema at Now York City's Columbia University.